nachocove/NachoClientX/README.md

 ## TODO (in priority order)

-1. Download EAS contacts.
+0. Pingwait, incoming email, then it pulls down ALL the emails again - not just the new one!
-2. Support Common Status Codes (ASCMD 2.2.4).
+1. Support Common Status Codes (ASCMD 2.2.4).
+2. Get AsOptions onto AsCommand.
 3. Tighent-up each command: options, provision, settings, foldersync, sync, ping, sendmail.
 4. Support attachments (download & upload).
 5. Finish implementing Autodiscovery.